 The Great Lakes Fishery Commission, an international commission established in 1955 by the Canadian/U.S. Convention on Great Lakes Fisheries, is also pushing for clearer regulations concerning what constitutes a dead fish, since there have been confirmed reports of food fish still being alive despite being packed in ice.
 The Great Lakes Fishery Commission recommends that all jurisdictions on the Great Lakes adopt rules that specify Asian carps being transported as food must be dead and eviscerated.
 Ontario is currently considering such changes to its Fish and Wildlife Conservation Act.

-Government action to stop Asian Carps from spreading to stop Asian carps from reaching Canadian waterways
+Government action to stop Asian Carps from reaching Canadian waterways

 Fisheries and Oceans Canada puts aquatic invasive species in general, and Asian carps specifically, among its highest priorities.
 Accordingly, DFO is engaged in the battle through science, monitoring and surveillance, policy and economics, and outreach and education.